 I'm an archaeologist specializing in the comparative study of early complex societies—social formations that have sometimes been labeled "chiefdoms".
 I identify and analyze patterned variation in trajectories of societal growth and decline so as to better understand the dynamics of social change.
 I'm especially interested in how different kinds and degrees of inequality contribute to these dynamics.
 Topics emphasized in my research include regional settlement distribution, community patterning, and demography; household artifact assemblage analysis; burials and public works investment; quantitative analysis, spatial analysis, and agent-based modeling.
-I conduct archaeological fieldwork in NE China.
+I conduct archaeological fieldwork in northeastern China and in South Africa's Kruger National Park.

 - PhD, Anthropology, University of Pittsburgh, 2006